natcap/invest.users-guide/source/sdr.rst

 **Property A**: SDR monotonically increases along a downhill flowpath: As a flowpath is traced downhill, the value of SDR will monotonically increase since the downslope flow distance decreases.
 Note there is the numerical possibility that a downslope pixel has the same SDR value as an upslope pixel.
 The implication in this case is that no on-pixel sediment flux deposition occurs along that step.

 **Property B**: All non-exporting sediment flux on a boundary stream pixel is retained by that pixel: If pixel :math:`i` drains directly to the stream there is no opportunity for further downslope filtering of :math:`E_i`.
-Since :math:`E_i` is the inverse of Ei, the implication is that the upslope flux (defined as Fi below) must have been deposited on the pixel.
+Since :math:`E_i` is the inverse of :math:`E'_i`, the implication is that the upslope flux (defined as Fi below) must have been deposited on the pixel.

 Given these two properties, we see that the amount of :math:`E_i` retained on a pixel must be a function of: